psusecurity/psusecurity.github.io/README.md

 // What should teams look like?
 Max amount of members?
 Min amount?
 -->

-The competition is only open for students, no matter high school student, undergradute student or graduate student.
-Students could collaborate as one team.
-Team members should be 1 to X.
+The competition is open to all students: high school students, undergradute students, and graduate students.
+Submissions could be done individually or as a group.
+The maxinum number of team members is X.

 To get started, register by sending an email to <s2istnsa@gmail.com>.
-The object of registration email should be team name and team members, for example, **Team XXX with Members - XXX, XXX**.
-If you want to attach more information, please write them in the body of the email.

-If you have one edu email account, you could register by that email account.
-Otherwise, you need to provide student id as your credential in the body.
+The subject of the email should include the name and members of your team.
+For example, **Team XXX with Members - XXX, XXX**.
+If you want to attach more information, please write them in the body of your email.
+You could register with your edu email account.
+Otherwise, you need to provide **student id** (?) as your credential in the body.

-Then, visit [the Preparation section](#preparation) to receive instructions on how to prepare your virtual machine for the challenge.
+For instructions on preparing a virtual machine, see [Preparation](#preparation) section.

-For information on core dump and for some tips on how to get started, check out the [References](#references) section.
+For information on core dump and how to get started, check out the [References](#references) section.

 Good luck!